cross311/redirection-service-dotnet/readme.md

 BODY: {'redirection_location':'[redirection_location_url]'}

-Responds with 201 created if the static redirection token has never had a redirection token.
+Responds with 200 ok with the token and location.
-If static redirection token already had a redirection location responds with 200 Ok and the body will have the old location.